Skip to main content

 5. 5

 When delivery completes we summarize the order in chat.
-If the organizer's system removes any votes during the contest (rare — under 2%), contact us for a free top-up before the deadline.
+If the organizer's system removes any votes (rare — under 2% on correctly-scoped orders), contact us for a free top-up before the deadline.
 For multi-round contests we re-engage for the finals window.
+The goal is to finish first, not just deliver the order.

 How we compare — at a glance